1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment includes lifestyle changes and medical care:

-• Blood tests and imaging: Regular monitoring of liver enzymes (ALT, AST) plus ultrasound or elastography tracks inflammation and fibrosis over time.
+• Blood tests and imaging: Routinely watching lost liver enzymes (ALT, AST) and ultrasound or elastography can be used to observe inflammation and fibrosis.

-• Medications & advanced therapies: When appropriate, insulin-sensitizing drugs or referral to clinical trials and specialized treatments can be added to your care plan.
+• Medications & advanced therapies: These are medications or referral to clinical trials and specialized therapies that would be potentially added to your care plan when needed.

 Take the Next Step